Rote Learning

 Modern teaching methods like metacognition and associative learning provide alternatives to rote memorization by encouraging students to think more deeply about the information they are learning and make connections between different pieces of knowledge.

-Educators can move beyond rote learning and foster higher-level thinking in their classrooms by incorporating strategies and techniques that promote critical thinking and problem-solving.
-This can be achieved through activities that require students to analyze and evaluate information, rather than simply memorize it.
+Educators can move beyond rote learning and creates higher-level thinking in their classrooms by incorporating strategies and techniques that promote critical thinking and problem-solving.
+This can be achieved through activities that require students to analyse and evaluate information, rather than simply memorize it.

 Encouraging students to ask questions, think critically about the material, and apply their knowledge to new situations can help to develop their higher-order thinking skills.
 By embracing modern teaching methods and moving beyond rote learning, educators can help students achieve deeper understanding and meaningful learning.